hlatourette/study/docs/heap.md

 # Heap

+* [Binary Heap](#binary_heap)

 A heap allows you to retrieve items by priority (using comparators this can be defined however you want) rather than insertion order (FIFO/LIFO) or key match (dictionary).
 There are multiple ways this structure can be implemented:

-* [Binary Heap](#binary_heap)
-* [Binary Search Tree]

 ## <a name="heap"></a> Binary Heap